 With a covered courtyard bar, Lulu is the perfect all-weather spot and a fun place to celebrate until late in the evening.

 Climb the flight of stairs from Courtenay Place to C.G.R.
 Merchant & Co and you’ll immediately be transported to an exotic world.

 There’s a scent of spice in the air, lush green vines grow wildly up the walls and fans spin languidly above.
 C.G.R. (coffee, gin and rum), brought to you by Jonny McKenzie of the award-winning Hawthorn Lounge, specialises in making intriguing infused gins and rum using a variety of herbs and spices – their salted caramel rum is legendary.
 Order from the menu or let the bartenders create a custom-made cocktail, just for you.

-With locations on Courtenay Place, Cuba Street, and the waterfront you're never far from a scoop of Kaffee Eis gelato in the capital.
+With locations on Courtenay Place, Cuba Street, and the waterfront (by TSB Arena), you're never far from a scoop of Kaffee Eis gelato in the capital.
 Since first opening a small ice cream shop on Oriental Parade in 2004, Kaffee Eis has built a reputation for high-quality gelato.

 In a city that loves ice cream, Kaffee Eis has become a favourite for their modern fusion of New Zealand and European gelato flavours and their excellent Mojo espresso coffee (affogato, anyone?).